Seven

 automated message decided to land in her inbox.
 Her eyes narrowed at the

-AUTOMATED MESSAGE in the subject line, and widened at the four words after
+in the subject line, and widened at the four words after

 it.